Sonar-Demos/cpp-demo/README.md

 * Fork this project *with all branches*
   (untick the default checkbox, "Copy the `main` branch only").
-* TODO: is a GitHub action necessary?
 * Go to "Pull requests->New pull request" and open a pull request from the `add-feature` branch to the `main` branch of your fork.
   Be careful: by default, the PR targets the upstream repository.
-* TODO: Should a GitHub action run here?
 * Go to https://sonarcloud.io/sessions/new and sign up with your GitHub account.
 * Create a new organization under your name if there is none.
 * Give SonarCloud permission to see the forked repository.